PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/grass.rst

           ...
           generation-stage-feature: "1.+"

-    Add the highlighted lines below to your pack manifest to create these generation stages.
+    Add the highlighted lines below to your pack manifest to create the generation stage.

     .. code-block:: yaml
         :caption: pack.yml